cast-org/figuration/site/4.0/components/cards.md

 {% endcapture %}
 {% renderExample example %}

 When you need equal height, add `.h-100` to the cards.
+If you want equal heights by default, you can set `$card-height: 100%` in Sass.
 You may also have to adjust the margins on the columns and cards to achive any desired spacing.

 {% capture example %}
 <div class="row row-cols-1 row-cols-md-3">